robsimmons/sketchzone/README.md

 Your job if you're using this library is to implement the types in [impelementer-types.ts](src/implementer-types.ts).
 Specifically, you need to provide a function `createAndMountInspector` that takes a DOM element and a string document, creates and mounts the inspector to the given DOM element, and optionally returns an `Inspector` object.

-I highly recommend using your own codemirror extensions rather than relying on the defaults.
+I highly recommend using your own codemirror extensions rather than relying on the defaults:

 ```javascript
 import { EditorView, keymap, lineNumbers } from '@codemirror/view';